Lightning Web Components (LWC) Best Practice

 Wire Vs Imperatively:

 As per Lightning component best practices, use @wire over imperative method invocation. @wire fits nicely in the overall Lightning Web Component reactive architecture.
 Salesforce is building some performance enhancement features that are only available with @wire.
-But there are a few use cases, that require you to use imperative Apex.
+However, there are a few use cases that require you to use imperative Apex.

 Wire Property Vs. Wire Function: